Dorifor/jpdb-connect-android/README.md

 Android tool to mine selected words to [jpdb.io](https://jpdb.io/) (Text selection or Anki format sharing)

 ## 🤨 Lore
-Lately I've been using my phone / tablet a lot for immersion, using the wonderful [Kanj Study](https://mindtwisted.com/) as my dictionary.
+Lately I've been using my phone / tablet a lot for immersion, using the wonderful [Kanji Study](https://mindtwisted.com/) as my dictionary.
 I found it a bit of a shame that I couldn't really mine directly from it.
 So I made an "app" for that.

 > I spent 8 hours to do this simple thing help